rust-lang/rfcs/text/3502-cargo-script.md

 This might also make shell completion of `cargo` noiser than what we have today with third-part plugins.

-> Dispition: Deferred and we'll re-evvaluate based on feedback
+> Disposition: Deferred and we'll re-evaluate based on feedback

 **Alternative 3: `cargo --edition <YEAR>`**